Serial Peripheral Interface (SPI)

 int devm_spi_register_controller(struct device *dev, struct spi_controller *ctlr)

-register managed SPI master or slave controller
+register managed SPI host or target controller

 Parameters